informedcitizenry/6502.Net/README.md

 startstr    .string str(start) ; assembles as $34,$39,$31,$35,$32
                                ; literally the digits "4","9","1","5","2"
 ```
-Assembly source text is processed as UTF-8, and by default the output is encoded as such.
-The output encoding can be changed.
-Use the `.encoding` directive to select an encoding, either one pre-defined or custom.
+Assembly source text is processed as UTF-8, and by default strings and character literals are encoded as such.
+You can change how text output with the `.encoding` and `.map` directives.
+Use `.encoding` to select an encoding, either pre-defined or custom.
 The encoding name follows the same rules as labels.
 There are four pre-defined encodings:

 | Encoding      | Output bytes       |
 | ------------- |--------------------|